 On December 20, 2019, the holder of this convertible debenture agreed to extend its maturity until March 26, 2021.
-This debenture is due on demand as at December 31, 2021.
-As consideration for the extension, KWG will distribute ferrochrome delivery warrants ("Delivery Warrants") to the debenture-holder as an extension fee and amend the redemption amount due and bearing interest as of December 19, 2019 to \$525,000.
-For each \$35.00 principal amount of Convertible Debentures, the debenture-holder will receive Delivery Warrants exchangeable for one tonne of warehoused ferrochrome.
-The terms of the Delivery Warrants will provide that they may be tendered by their holders to receive ferrochrome from 1% of any future ferrochrome production from the Company's chromite mineral interests, if and when produced.
+The maturity date has not been further extended.
+This debenture is due and payable as at December 30, 2022.
+As consideration for the extension, KWG distributed ferrochrome delivery warrants ("Delivery Warrants") to the debenture-holder as an extension fee and amended the redemption amount due and bearing interest as of December 19, 2019 to \$525,000.
+For each \$35.00 principal amount of Convertible Debentures, the debenture-holder received Delivery Warrants exchangeable for one tonne of warehoused ferrochrome.
+The terms of the Delivery Warrants provide that they may be tendered by their holders to receive ferrochrome from 1% of any future ferrochrome production from the Company's chromite mineral interests in the Black Horse property, if and when produced.
+The Delivery Warrants expire on the earlier of two years after notice from the Company that sufficient ferrochrome has been delivered to a warehouse to meet the delivery requirements for all outstanding Delivery Warrants and the date on which the Company ceases to have any interest in the Black Horse property.
 Management has estimated that these warrants have a nominal value at their date of issuance.

 (ii) On December 15, 2017, the Company issued a number of unsecured convertible debentures for cash proceeds in the amount of \$2,017,000 and \$559,908 to satisfy accounts payable amounts outstanding at the time (\$511,725 of which was owed to directors and officers of the Company), for an aggregate principal amount of \$2,576,908.
 The debentures bear interest at 12% compounded annually and were due on December 15, 2019.
-Interest is payable in Multiple Voting Shares issued at their volume-weighted average trading price on the ten trading days prior to payment.
-The principal may be converted by the Company at any time, in whole or in part, into units at a rate of \$7 per unit, with each unit being comprised of twelve Multiple Voting Shares and twelve warrants, with each such warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$2.50 at any time within two years from the date of issuance of the first debenture of this series of debentures.
+Interest was payable in Multiple Voting Shares issued at their volume-weighted average trading price on the ten trading days prior to payment.
+The principal could be converted by the Company at any time, in whole or in part, into units at a rate of \$7 per unit, with each unit being comprised of twelve Multiple Voting Shares and twelve warrants, with each such warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$2.50 at any time within two years from the date of issuance of the first debenture of this series of debentures.

 The value of the liability was determined by discounting the future interest payments until December 15, 2019, at a discount factor of 20% which was expected to estimate the borrowing rate available to the Company for similar instruments of debt having no conversion rights.
 The fair value of the conversion feature was determined to be \$2,104,475 and has been recorded in equity as "Debenture Equity".
 The liability will be accreted to the total interest payable over the term of the debenture.
-Interest of \$5,534 (2020 - \$79,084) has been accrued for the year ended December 31, 2021.
+See Notes 13(vi) and (x).